 \subsection{High-dimensional Ornstein--Uhlenbeck}

-To bridge the toy problems and large-scale tests, we now study a controlled linear benchmark that isolates temporal and dimensional effects.
+To bridge the toy problems and large-scale tests, we study a controlled linear benchmark that isolates temporal and dimensional effects.
 The Ornstein--Uhlenbeck process serves this purpose, since it admits an analytic Kalman reference and its unconditional density is close to stationarity at $t=0$ for $\pi_0 = \N(0,I)$.
-Throughout this subsection we set $d'=d$, $h(x)=x$, $R=I$, $\mu(x)=-x$, $\sigma(x)=I$, and $\pi_0=\N(0,I)$.
 We consider a long-horizon example with $T=10$, $K=100$, and $d=10$, and a high-dimensional example with $T=1$, $K=10$, and $d=100$.
-Furthermore, in the long-horizon example we compare two different architectures, namely in addition to the standard FCN that we mostly use, we also employ a Long Short-Term Memory (LSTM)-adaptation more suitable for longe-horizon problems.
-See Appendix~\ref{appendix: Architectures} for details on the architectures.
+In both examples we have $d'=d$, $h(x)=x$, $R=I$, $\mu(x)=-x$, $\sigma(x)=I$, and $\pi_0=\N(0,I)$.
+Furthermore, in the long-horizon example we compare two different architectures, namely in addition to the standard FCN, we also employ a Long Short-Term Memory (LSTM)-adaptation, for the LogBSDEF, suitable for longe-horizon problems.
+See Supplementary~Materials~\ref{SM: Architectures} for details on the architectures.

 In Figure \ref{fig: OU long high} we evaluate the deep learning based methods as well as PFs and EnKFs with different number of particles.
 Looking at the long-horizon process we see, in particular, that the two LogBSDEF models perform at least as good as the particle filter for the rMAE and FME, and for the KLD it outperforms the classical approximations by a large margin.
 Moreover, the approximation quality remains stable over time and by introducing the LSTM architecture we make LogBSDEF perform best out of all benchmarked methods.
-In Appendix~\ref{appendix: densities} we demonstrate the methods on a single trajectory by plotting trajectories and marginal densities, where we also see a satisfactory performance of the LogDSF.
+In Supplementary~Materials~\ref{SM: densities} we demonstrate the methods on a single trajectory by plotting trajectories and marginal densities, where we also see a satisfactory performance of the LogDSF.